 You can use this guide for the following onboarding use cases:

 Not all features are available for a service mesh with clusters in different projects.
-In particular, the Anthos Service Mesh dashboards in the Cloud Console currently aren't available.
+In particular, the Anthos Service Mesh dashboards in the Google Cloud console currently aren't available.
 However, you can still view logs in Cloud Logging and metrics in Cloud Monitoring for each project.

 Before you begin